 55th and Arapahoe Station Area Master Plan (STAMP)

-Within the East Boulder Subcommunity, the 55th & Arapahoe Station Area has been identified by adopted city plans for a future mobility hub and transit-oriented development.
-The STAMP is a component of the larger East Boulder Subcommunity Plan process, but includes a greater level of detailed planning, analysis, and design.
-The STAMP will guide long term transformation of the station area into a transit-oriented, connected and livable place that ideally provides a mix of housing types and land uses in proximity to transit.
+Within the East Boulder Subcommunity, the 55th & Arapahoe Station Area (STAMP) has been identified by adopted city plans for a future mobility hub and transit-oriented development.
+STAMP is a component of the larger East Boulder Subcommunity Plan process, but includes a greater level of detailed planning, analysis and design.
+STAMP will guide long-term transformation of the station area into a transit-oriented, connected and livable place that ideally provides a mix of housing types and land uses in proximity to transit.